Windows81/Roblox-Freedom-Distribution-Guides/AllScriptsHaveAccessToAllMethods/README.md

 I wanted to use an FFlag initialised but not _really_ being used anywhere.
 For v463, I chose `FFlag::Q220PermissionsSettings` after my own personal research.

-However, we'll be messing with some behaviour from `FFlag::ParallelLua` by overwriting some of its branch logic.
+However, we'll be causing undefined behaviour with `FFlag::ParallelLua` by overwriting some of the branch logic it uses.

-These steps can be followed for both RCC and the client to achieve your desired result.
+These steps should be followed for both RCC and the client to achieve your desired result.

 1. Before anything else, make sure [you have ASLR disabled](https://github.com/adamhlt/ASLR-Disabler/releases).